 Read our guide on the best ways to redeem Hilton free night certificates!

-Earlier this year, I used my Aspire Card's free night certificate for a free night at the Conrad Bora Bora Nui: a dreamy property in French Polynesia that typically costs 120,000 points a night … or $1,000 or more!
-And with Diamond status from my Aspire Card, we were even upgraded to an iconic overwater villa.
+In 2024, our editor Kyle used his Aspire Card's free night certificate for a free night at the Conrad Bora Bora Nui: a dreamy property in French Polynesia that typically costs 120,000-plus points a night … or $1,000 or more!
+And with Diamond status from the Aspire Card, he was upgraded to an iconic overwater villa.

 Read more: How the Hilton Aspire Card Saved Me $866 in Bora Bora

 Now that Small Luxury Hotels (SLH) are under Hilton's umbrella, you can even use these free night certificates to book some of these incredible hotels, sprawling manors, and resorts.
-Booking Hermitage Bay, a Caribbean all-inclusive resort in Antigua that normally costs $3,000 (or 130,000 Hilton points), with a free night certificate is an amazing redemption.
+Booking Hermitage Bay, a Caribbean all-inclusive resort in Antigua that normally costs $3,000, with a free night certificate, is an amazing redemption.

 Annual $400 Hilton Resort Statement Credit